aimeerivers/hue-dashboard/README.md

 ### List background tasks

-Get a list of background tasks that are currently running
+Get a list of background tasks that have been defined

     curl -X GET http://localhost:9000/background

-### Disable and enable background tasks
+### Disabling and enabling background tasks

 Disable (but don't delete) task 1: